Afraid Of Glycolic Acid Peels? Read This First

 Keep in mind that, while over-the-counter formulas are generally gentler than medical-grade mixtures, AHAs can still be super potent, which is why Deveny says gradually introducing glycolic acid into your at-home routine is essential.
 "I always recommend starting by using products every other night, or spacing out days, before daily use," she says.
 You should also be aware of tingling and dryness that might occur after introducing acids.
 "When you first start using glycolic acid at home, you may experience a slight tingling during the first few days of application," Deveny says.
 "This will go away as your skin adjusts."

-Deveny is a fan of SkinCeuticals Glycolic 10 Renew Overnight Cream, which contains 10% glycolic acid help cell turnover while you sleep.
-Just be aware that introducing glycolic products to your routine means you should keep the rest of it as low-key as possible, with gentle cleansers and soothing moisturisers to offset potential dryness.
+Deveny is a fan of SkinCeuticals Glycolic 10 Renew Overnight Cream, which contains 10% glycolic acid help cell turnover while you sleep, as well as M-61 Power Glow Peel Pads.
+Just be aware that introducing glycolic products to your routine means you should keep the rest of it as low-key as possible, with gentle cleansers and soothing moisturizers to offset potential dryness.
 But don't be afraid to leap: Peeling sounds scary, but your like-new skin will be worth it.

 Advertisement